-(1) Discussion Papers (60%).
+- (1) Discussion Papers (60 %).
 Each student will be required to submit four discussion papers, each a minimum of five pages, on topics to be worked out in consultation with the instructor.
-Each of the four discussion papers will be worth 15% of the final course grade.
-Papers will be graded on the basis of both content and mechanics, the latter counting for approximately 20% of the grade on each paper.

-(3) Journals (25 %).
+Each of the four discussion papers will be worth 15 % of the final course grade.
+Papers will be graded on the basis of both content and mechanics, the latter counting for approximately 20% of the grade on each paper. - (3) Journals (25 %).
 You will be required to keep a journal to be used primarily to record your critical reactions to the assigned readings.
 At a minimum, you should write a one-page (minimum 300 words) critical response to each reading assignment, though you are encouraged to write more, taking advantage of this opportunity to record your thoughts on any topic related to the course and the readings.
 Journal entries will be collected on a random, unannounced basis eight times over the course of the semester.
-In addition, the entire journal will be collected at mid-term and at the the end of the semester so that I might check to be sure that all required entries are included.
+In addition, the entire journal will be collected at mid-term and at the end of the semester so that I might check to be sure that all required entries are included.
 To facilitate the collection of journal entries, you will be asked to keep the journal in some kind of loose-leaf or ring binder.
-Also, you should get in the habit of bringing the journal entries.
+Also, you should get in the habit of bringing the journal with you to class every day, so that you will be ready with your journal entry on the days when I collect journal entries.
 You will be graded rigorously on the extent to which you use your journal, the minimum of one page (300 words) per reading being strictly enforced.
-But it will be the quality of thinking manifest in your journal that will chiefly determine your grade.

-(4) Class Participation (15%).
+But it will be the quality of thinking manifest in your journal that will chiefly determine your grade. - (4) Class Participation (15%).
 The remaining fifteen percent of your final grade will be determined on the basis of the quality and extent of your enthusiastic and constructive participation in class discussion.